 The competences acquired will be validated by the course organisers on the Europass mobility.

 What makes Euneos the leading course provider in Europe?

 Euneos consistently has regards to challenges and retaliates by offering multiple options for quality courses to its clients following the Quality Standards for courses under Key Action 1 as required by the European Commission.

-Curriculum Innovation in Finland and Estonia on-site courses take place in Helsinki, Finland and Tallinn, Estonia.
-Curriculum Innovation in Finland and Estonia are 7 day courses that start on Sunday afternoon in Tallinn, Estonia and end on Saturday in Helsinki, Finland at 13:00 o'clock.
+The Intercultural Competences: Stage-managing intercultural interaction on-site courses take place in Malaga, Spain.
+Intercultural Competences: Stage-managing intercultural interaction are 7 day courses that start on Sunday afternoon and end on Saturday at 13:00 o'clock.